-The 2010 announcement that the aaCS would be styled the National Careers Service was welcomed by the Adults Task Group, but similar concerns about the impact of the Education Act were voiced since many services for adults pre April 2012 had been built solidly upon careers services for young people within Connexions, bringing economies of scale which the NCS will not readily benefit from.
+The 2010 announcement that the aaCS would be styled the National Careers Service was welcomed by the Adults Task Group, but similar concerns about the impact of the Education Act were voiced, since many services for adults pre April 2012 had been built solidly upon careers services for young people within Connexions, bringing economies of scale which the NCS was not enabled readily to benefit from.
 In February 2012 the ATG oversaw research by CE which sought to review the progress of co-location of Next Step careers services with Job Centre+, FE Colleges and other community venues.
 This research was welcomed by the Skills Funding Agency and DBIS.
-As part of the 2013-4 business plan the Board has resolved that this survey should be updated and republished.
+As part of the 2014-15 business plan the Board has resolved that this survey should be updated and re-published - and the Adults Task group is leading this review.

-During 2012-13 the National Careers Service has developed and grown, despite some concerns persisting that it is under-resourced for the vision set out for it at its launch (supported by Careers England) and its lack of a clear mandate from Government for active engagement at a local level with schools remains a concern.
-At the time of writing this report, the Board notes that the planned re-contracting of the NCS has been put on hold pending the outcome of the OFSTED Thematic Survey as Ministers consider if and how they might involve the NCS in supporting CEG in schools.
-Careers England has supported the recommendations by the Select Committee that the NCS should be charged with providing consultancy and quality assurance support to schools; and that the labour market intelligence which the NCS has for each local and regional area should be made accessible to schools.
+During 2012-13 and 2013-14 the National Careers Service has developed and grown, despite some concerns persisting that it is under-resourced for the vision set out for it at its launch (supported by Careers England; its lack of a clear initial mandate from Government for active engagement at a local level with schools was a real concern.
+At the time of writing this report, re-contracting of the NCS has seen the Government commit that 5% of the NCS budget for the regions may be utilised to involve the NCS in supporting partnership activity between employers and schools.
+This 5% figure is only £3m, and spread across over 4000 secondary schools equates to a notional mere £750 per school per annum.
+Careers England supported the recommendations by the Select Committee that the NCS should be charged with providing consultancy and quality assurance support to schools; and that the labour market intelligence which the NCS has for each local and regional area should be made accessible to schools.
+Looking ahead we will continue to advocate a funded as well as a strengthened role for the NCS with schools.